Frederic-vW/fhn2d-jl/README.md

 # FitzHugh-Nagumo lattice model in *julia*

 This repo contains a simple implementation of the FitzHugh-Nagumo model of cellular excitability on a 2D lattice.

+**Ref.**: FitzHugh, R., Impulses and physiological states in theoretical models of nerve membrane. __*Biophys J*__ 1:445-466, 1961.

 **Requirements:**
 1. [julia](https://julialang.org/) installation, latest version tested 1.6.0